Rishi-Gupta2004/Projects-/README.md

 A simulation macro that models project NPV under uncertainty.

-Inputs follow discrete, triangular, or uniform distributions — the tool runs the simulations, generates a histogram of outcomes, and surfaces the key stats.
+Inputs follow discrete, triangular, or uniform distributions.
+The tool runs the simulations, generates a histogram of outcomes, and surfaces the key stats.

 Monte Carlo sims blow my mind and has given me a true apreciation for maths.

 **Tech:** Excel VBA